OpenMSCP/mscp-sdk/README.md

-# OpenMSCP - Decentralized Solana Social Network
+# OpenMSCP - Open Modular Social Context Protocol

 A decentralized social network built on Solana blockchain that enables users to create profiles, post content, and send private encrypted messages in a fully on-chain manner.
+OpenMSCP provides the building blocks for decentralized social systems that users can own and control.

 Devnet Program ID: 7g9KYVp9QseDpRy8RRVKTR3zQ33ca4iHuDZNqoRihoWA

+## Core Features

+OpenMSCP enables integration of customizable modules that adapt to the needs of any platform:

+- **Modular Communication**: Build and customize social interactions with our modular memo system
+- **Decentralized Profiles**: User-owned identities powered by DIDs for complete control over your data
+- **Blockchain Integration**: Seamless integration with Solana and DIDs for secure, transparent operations
+- **User-Owned Data**: Take control of your social data with our decentralized storage solutions

+## Building the Future of Social Networks

+OpenMSCP provides the foundation for a new generation of social networks that prioritize user ownership, privacy, and interoperability:

+- **Decentralized Social Networks**: Build social networks that put users in control of their data and interactions
+- **User-Owned Communities**: Create communities where members have true ownership and governance rights
+- **Interoperable Systems**: Enable seamless communication between different social platforms and protocols

 ## Project Structure

-This project consists of two main components:
+This project consists of three main components:

 1. **Solana Program** (built with Anchor framework) - The on-chain program responsible for profile management, posting, and messaging.
 2. **JavaScript/TypeScript SDK** - A comprehensive SDK that allows developers to build frontends to interact with the on-chain program.
+3. **Web UI** - A modern React-based user interface for interacting with the OpenMSCP protocol.

 ## Features